-Alex joined Battery in 2001 and currently works out of the firm’s Waltham office.
+Alex joined Battery in 2001 and currently works out of the firm’s Boston office.
 From 2001 through 2006, he was based in Menlo Park.
-Alex focuses on investments in infrastructure technologies for Enterprise, Data Centers, and wired/wireless service providers.
-He is also the firm’s focal point for relationships with technologists and end-users at the Fortune 1000 and large web scale operators.
-Alex is particularly interested in the challenges of building web-scale datacenter networks and distributed computing and storage systems.
+Alex focuses on investments in enterprise, web, and cloud infrastructure, as well as security and operational IT tools.
+He is also one of the firm’s focal points for relationships with technologists and end users at Fortune 1000 companies and large, web-scale operators.

 During his tenure at Battery, Alex has been involved with investments including Anobit Technologies (acquired by Apple), AppDynamics (acquired by Cisco), Cask (acquired by Google), Chef (acquired by Progress), Cumulus Networks (acquired by NVIDIA), Fastly (NYSE: FSLY), Habana Labs (acquired by Intel), MaxLinear (NYSE: MXL), Nutanix (NASDAQ: NTNX), OpsGenie (acquired by Atlassian), Optichron (acquired by Netlogic), Packet (acquired by Equinix), Veraz Networks (NASDAQ: VRAZ), VividCortex (acquired by SolarWinds), VSS Monitoring (acquired by Danaher), and ZeroG Wireless (acquired by Microchip).

 He is currently involved with Battery’s investments in Big Panda, Catchpoint, Cohesity, GuardiCore, Nobl9, Plixer, Thundra and Xsight Labs.